WebAssembly/component-model/design/mvp/WIT.md

                  | id 'as' id
 ```

-Note: Here `use-names-list?` means at least one `use-name-list` term.

 ## Items: type

 There are a number of methods of defining types in a `wit` package, and all of